jitesoft/docker-ubuntu/README.md

 Tags are named after version name and version number, latest lts is tagged with `lts` and latest version is tagged with `latest`.

 All images is built for the following architectures: `amd64/x86_64`, `arm64`, `armv7`, `ppc64le`.
-Images after Xenial also include images for `s390x`.

 Images before focal also includes images for `i386`.

 ### Registries